The professional duty of candour

 About this guidance

-- This document gives guidance on how to meet the GOC’s standard on the professional duty of candour.
+- This document gives guidance on how to meet our standard on the professional duty of candour.
 It does not create new requirements or give legal advice.

 - The word ‘must’ indicates a mandatory requirement, for example, registrants must comply with the law and must meet the GOC’s standards.